Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 * **Action**: Click _**Sign in...**_ and follow the steps in the window that opens to sign in or create an account.
 * **Action**: Sign up for a free trial of Unity Simulation [here](https://unity.com/products/unity-simulation).

-Unity Simulation is a cloud-based service that makes it possible for you run thousands of instances of Unity builds in order to generate massive amounts of data.
+Unity Simulation is a cloud-based service that makes it possible for you to run hundreds of instances of Unity builds in order to generate massive amounts of data.
 The Unity Simulation service is billed on a per-usage basis, and the free trial offers up to $100 of free credit per month.
 In order to access the free trial, you will need to provide credit card information. **This information will be used to charge your account if you exceed the $100 monthly credit.** A list of hourly and daily rates for various computational resources is available in the page where you first register for Unity Simulation.

 Once you have registered for a free trial, you will be taken to your Unity Simulation dashboard, where you will be able to observe your usage and billing invoices.